-Did you know that a magnitude 7.0 earthquake could occur in Japan anywhere, anytime?
-Japan has the best infrastructure of any country to withstand this kind of earthquake, but that doesn’t mean it’s without risk.
-An important part of keeping yourself and your family safe in the event of an earthquake is being prepared, and an important part of that preparedness is having an earthquake kit ready to go.
+Did you know that a magnitude 7.0 earthquake could occur in Japan anywhere, anytime in the next 30 years?
+Although Japan has some of the best infrastructure to withstand this kind of earthquake, that alone cannot guarantee the safety of you and your family.
+Preparedness in having an earthquake ready kit is essential for all.

-Here are a few essentials to make sure you have in your kit:
+Here are a few essentials to have in your kit:

 - Water—drinking water is an absolute necessity; prepare two liters of water per person per day.
 On top of that, remember that you may also want water supplies to cook and clean with.
 Although shelters will have water, it is best to pack some in your kit just in case.

 - Food—foods should be non-perishable that don’t require further cooking or heating.
 Japan has a vast variety of food bars, vacuum-packed rice, and other meals you can stock up on.
 Including a sensible amount of comfort foods such as chocolates and chewing gum is beneficial too.
 Shelters will provide food, but it will be the minimum and in most cases won’t account for food allergies and dietary restrictions.

 - Medicine and eyeglasses—for those with essential medications such as prescriptions and emergency medication like asthma inhalers, it is very important to have those in your kit.
 Those who wear glasses or contact lenses should place a spare pair of glasses in the kit too.